Royal Munster Fusiliers (New Army): France

 Heavy losses had been encountered on the Western Front after the great German March offensive, resulting in the transfer of 60,000 men from Palestine to France, their place taken by Indian battalions.
 Ten battalions of the 10th (Irish) Division were included, the 6th RMF one of them.
-35 officers and 812 other ranks embarked at Alexandria arriving Marseilles on 2.
-June.
-It was entrained for the journey northward, reaching Arques on 6.
-June, marching from there to the camp of the remaining 2nd Regular RMF which had suffered heavily in March and was at cadre level.
+35 officers and 812 other ranks embarked at Alexandria arriving Marseille on 2 June.
+It was entrained for the journey northward, reaching Arques on 6 June, marching from there to the camp of the remaining 2nd Regular RMF which had suffered heavily in March and was at cadre level.
 The 2nd RMF was largely reconstructed with disbanded personnel of the 6th RMF.

 The remaining 6th RMF self at cadre strength, was assigned to instruct an American infantry brigade.
 After completion, they re-joined the 2nd RMF in Dieppe which was in reality the rebuilt 6th RMF.
 These had been a closely knit unit with relatively low losses since Gallipoli but were soon to suffer heavily in fierce combat during the Hundred Days Offensive and the final weeks before the Armistice in November 1918.